johnny353535/yoi/docs/_pages/components/accordion.md

 ## Linked Accordion Sections

-It’s a common UI pattern to close all accordion sections but the currently expanded one.
-This behaviour is optional.
-Enable it by adding `linked:true` to the custom attribute `yoi-accordion`:
+Always collapse all accordion sections but the currently expanded one by adding `linked:true` to the custom attribute `yoi-accordion`:

 ```html
 <!-- example -->